New York greets hospital ship with cheers; California cases soar

 The United States has the most confirmed cases in the world.(Graphic: tmsnrt.rs/2w7hX9T)

 In California, another hard-hit state, Governor Gavin Newsom said the number of COVID-19 hospitalizations had nearly doubled over the past four days and the number of ICU patients had tripled.
 By Monday, 1,421 California patients had been hospitalized, up from 746 four days ago, he said.
-[L1N2BN1LY]

 To ease the pressure in New York, construction of a 68-bed field hospital began on Sunday in Central Park, and the white tents being set up evoked a wartime feel in an island of green typically used by New Yorkers to exercise, picnic and enjoy the first signs of spring.